The ADDIE model is one of the most widely used instructional design frameworks in education and training.

 d.
 Focus on Learner Needs:

-The ADDIE model places a strong emphasis on understanding learners’ needs and aligning the learning objectives accordingly.
+The ADDIE model strongly emphasizes understanding learners’ needs and aligning the learning objectives accordingly.
 This learner-centered approach enhances the overall learning experience.

 e.
 Evidence-Based:

 ADDIE’s emphasis on evaluation ensures that instructional design decisions are evidence-based.
-The iterative nature of the model allows educators to refine and optimize the learning experience based on real data.
+The model’s iterative nature allows educators to refine and optimize the learning experience based on real data.

 f.
 Integration of Technology: